BibleTools

 Some people become victims of their own character flaws and personality disorders.
 They foolishly take comfort in Matthew 5:10-12, claiming persecution when others merely retaliate against their displays of evil speaking, haughtiness, or self-centeredness.
 Such people are just reaping what they have sown.

 Does anything illustrate the perversity of human nature clearer than this?
-We might think that one could hardly be more pleased than to have neighbors who are absolutely trustworthy; who will not murder, commit adultery or fornication, steal, lie, or covet one's possessions; who rear respectful children; who are an asset to the neighborhood; who so respect God they will not even use His name in vain; who submit to the civil laws and do not even flaunt the codes and covenants of the neighborhood.
+We might think that one could hardly be more pleased than to have neighbors who are absolutely trustworthy; who will not murder, commit adultery or fornication, steal, lie, or covet one's possessions; who rear respectful children; who are an asset to the neighborhood; who so respect God they will not even use His name in vain; who submit to the civil laws and do not even flout the codes and covenants of the neighborhood.

 For as many as are led by the Spirit of God, these are sons of God.
-For you did not receive the spirit of bondage again to fear, but you received the Spirit of adoption by which we cry out, "Abba Father."
+For you did not receive the spirit of bondage again to fear, but you received the Spirit of adoption by which we cry out, "Abba, Father."
 The Spirit itself bears witness with our spirit that we are children of God, and if children, then heirs—joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.

 The righteousness needed to resist these pressures and respond in a godly manner goes far beyond that of a merely moral person.
 This righteousness requires that one be living by faith minute by minute, day by day, week by week, month by month, and year by year.
-It is one ingrained into a person's very character because he knows God.
+It is a righteousness that is ingrained into a person's very character because he knows God.
 He is intimately acquainted with Him and His purpose rather than merely believing academically that He exists.

 Following on the heels of this beatitude is another statement by Jesus on righteousness: "For I say to you, that unless your righteousness exceeds the righteousness of the scribes and Pharisees, you will by no means enter the kingdom of heaven" (Matthew 5:20).
 He focuses on a righteousness that is not merely legal, resulting from God graciously justifying us by Christ's blood, but one inculcated within the heart and mind by constantly living God's way.
-Such a person's righteousness comes of sanctification.
+Such a person's righteousness comes through sanctification.
 He is striving to keep all the commandments of God, not merely those having to do with public morality.
-He has made prayer and study a significant part of each day along with occasional fasting to assist in keeping humble.
+He has made prayer and study a significant part of each day, along with occasional fasting to assist in keeping humble.
 He is well on his way toward the Kingdom of God.
-These are not normally things that one does publicly; his neighbors may never know much of this person's life.
-Nonetheless, Satan knows, and this person's living faith will attract Satan's persecution, the Devil's attempts to derail him from making it.

 John W. Ritenbaugh